canjs/can-view-scope/docs/can-view-scope.md

 is not found in the current scope, it will then look in the parent scope.

-@return {can.view.Scope} Returns a scope instance.
+@return {can-view-scope} Returns a scope instance.

 @body

 ## Use

-A `can.view.Scope` represents a lookup context and parent contexts that can be used to lookup a [can.mustache.key key] value.
+A [can-view-scope] represents a lookup context and parent contexts that can be used to lookup a [can-mustache.key key] value.

 If no parent scope is provided, only the scope's context will be explored for values.
 For example:

     var data = {name: {first: "Justin"}},
-    	scope = new can.view.Scope(data);
+    	scope = new Scope(data);

     scope.attr("name.first") //-> "Justin"
     scope.attr("length")     //-> undefined